On R-trees, homotopies, and covering maps

 Let $r:\ui\to T$ parameterize the unique geodesic in $T$ from $p(0)$ to $p(1)$.
 Then we say that the path $\beta=q \circ r$ is obtained from $\alpha$ by \emph{geodesic $\bbr$-tree reduction}.
 Certainly, if $\beta$ is a geodesic $\bbr$-tree reduction of $\alpha$, then $\alpha$ and $\beta$ are homotopic.
-In this paper, we show that any two homotopic paths are both $\bbr$-tree reductions of a single common path.
+The surprising result and main idea to prove Theorem \ref{orbit} and Corollary \ref{corcoveringmap} is that any two homotopic paths are both $\bbr$-tree reductions of a single common path.
 Hence, one may delete ``one-dimensional backtracking" from this common path to obtain either of the two homotopic paths.